iantfleming/CV/README.md

 **Self Employed** / (Sep '18 - Present)
 _Musician_

 - For the last 2 years, I have been able to successfully support myself entirely through self employed income, and was even able to adapt to Covid-19 restrictions by moving all of my work online.
 There are 2 sides to my work as a self employed musican.
-The first is teaching piano and music theory, which I have done for students ranging from 3 years old up to adult age.
+The first is teaching piano and music theory, which I have done for students ranging from 3 years old all the way up to adult age.
 The second is composition, where I have composed music for several award winning pieces of theatre and had my music performed in world famous music venues by highly reputable musical ensembles.

 - Any experience relevent to software development